alaudet/raspi-sump/docs/manual_install.md

 Combined with a scheduled cron job it is an easy way to see the latest activity graphically.

 **Note that this requires matplotlib and numpy on your RaspberryPi which can be installed with the apt-get command.

+You can also use the move_file.sh script provided as an example of how you transfer files offsite to a webserver or save historal chart information.